View Joann Knaus's Obituary on PostCrescent.com and share memories

 Joanne will be missed by her children - Karen (Darwin) Hanson, Kathy (Odis) Hill, Kim (William) Knope, Kay Knaus (Bill Bast), Karrie (Mike) Mauel, and daughter-in -law Laurie Knaus.
 Grandchildren - Melissa Hanson, Scott (Casey) Hanson, Joe (Julie) Hanson, Bryan (Jennette) Siebers, Ashlee (Jason) Rahmlow, Laura (Becky) Yaeger, Zachary (Stephanie) Knaus, Jasmine Knaus (Josh Price), Katelyn Mauel and Connor Mauel.
 Great-grandchildren - Spencer, Cameron, Kailynn, Clayton, Lucille, Edison, Addaline, Olivor, Flynn, Nora and Marcus.
 Also, many relatives and friends.

-She was proceeded in death by her husband Conan, her son Kris Knaus, her parents George Nesbitt, Gladys Pallado, step father Francis Pallado, and her siblings William Nesbitt, Barb Wellner, and Jerry Nesbitt.
+She was preceded in death by her husband Conan, her son Kris Knaus, her parents George Nesbitt, Gladys Pallado, step father Francis Pallado, and her siblings William Nesbitt, Barb Wellner, and Jerry Nesbitt.

 Memorial service will be held on Saturday August 3, 2019, at 11:00 AM at the Good Shepherd Lutheran Church, 2220 East College Ave, Appleton, with Rev. Timothy Seabaugh officiating.
 A time of visitation will be held on Saturday from 9:00 AM until the time of service at the church.
 Inurnment will be at Highland Memorial Park, Appleton.
 Online condolences may be expressed at www.wichmanfargo.com.